MirelaBe/TreeAI/README.md

 1. RGBI (or RGB) imagery (at ≤ 10 cm, about 3.94 in, spatial resolution) of the site.
 2. Ground truth tree data (n>100), including two minimum attributes:
 - Geolocation of individual tree with manual delineation of the individual tree canopy (strongly preferred) AND/OR coordinates of the point of the individual tree canopy.
 - Individual tree species records.
+The data might originate from either forests or urban regions.

 ### Data format:
 **Ground truth tree data:** For the delineation of the tree crowns a shapefile of the individual trees with the two minimum attributes.
 For GPS points of the center of the tree species a shapefile or an Excel file with the X and Y coordinates and the tree species. \
 **RGBI images:** tiff file.
-Please specify the coordinate systems of the data.
-The data might originate from either forests or urban regions. \
+An orthomosaic for the study region and each year is preferred, yet clips of the plots are also acceptable.
+Please specify the coordinate systems of the data and the acquisition date. \
 **COCO format:** A JSON annotation file with the attributes and the image files (e.g., png, jpg, or tiff).
 Data transfer: Please use your preferred data transfer option or let us know your needs.